vrrdnt/blackorpheusbot/README.md

 # genius-to-twitter
-A Twitter bot that tweets a random bar from a specified artist using the Genius and Twitter APIs.
+A Twitter bot that will tweet a random set of bars from an artist's collection of lyrics on the Genius platform.
 # NOTE:
 This project isn't quite usable yet.
 You'd have to generate your own JSON list of song IDs.
 I'm working on a better solution :-)
 ## Configuration